Test-time Adaptive Hierarchical Co-enhanced Denoising Network for Reliable Multimodal Classification: Related Works

-Many studies mitigate noise in each modality and improved robustness through confidence-based representation learning and fusion methods.
-For instance, Federici et al. \cite{federici2020learning} have proposed the multi-view information bottleneck, which has improved the robustness of multi-view learning by retaining information shared by each view.
-Han et al. \cite{han2020trusted} have parameterized the evidence of different modality features using Dirichlet distribution and fused each modality at the evidence level using Dempster-Shafer theory.
+Many studies mitigate modality-specific noise through quality-based representation learning and fusion methods.
 Geng et al. \cite{geng2021uncertainty} have proposed the DUA-Nets, which achieved uncertainty-based multimodal representation learning through reconstruction.
 Han et al. \cite{han2022multimodal} have modeled informativeness at the feature and modality levels, achieving trustworthy multimodal feature fusion.
 Zhang et al. \cite{zhang2023provable} have achieved more robust multimodal fusion by dynamically assigning weights to each modality based on uncertainty estimation.
 Zheng et al. \cite{zheng2023multi} have achieved trustworthy multimodal classification via integrating feature and label-level confidence.
-Zou et al. \cite{zou2023dpnet} have proposed a novel dynamic poly-attention Network that integrated global structural information for trustworthy multimodal classification.
-Zhou et al. \cite{zhou2023calm} have introduced a trustworthy multi-view classification framework by enhancing multi-view encoding and confidence-aware fusion.
-Cao et al. \cite{cao2024predictive} have proposed the Predictive Dynamic Fusion method, which provides theoretical guarantees for reducing the upper bound of generalization error in dynamic multimodal fusion.
+Zhou et al. \cite{zhou2023calm} have introduced a trustworthy multi-view classification framework via confidence-aware fusion.
+Cao et al. \cite{cao2024predictive} have proposed adjusting modality weights based on their losses to achieve robust fusion.
+However, these methods assume that the modalities are well-aligned and therefore tend to yield unreliable results in the presence of cross-modality noise.
+Conversely, many studies delve into cross-modality noise removal by modeling cross-modality alignment and correspondence. \cite{radenovic2023filtering,gadre2024datacomp} have proposed rule-based methods to remove misaligned or weakly aligned data. \cite{huang2021learning,dang2024noisy,xie2025seeking,wang2025noisy} have designed models to filter or correct misaligned samples. \cite{huang2023nlip,zeng2023semantic,dang2025disentangled} have proposed regularization methods to mitigate the impact of misaligned samples.
+However, these methods are easily misled by modality-specific noise, leading to erroneous and unreliable alignment learning.
+Moreover, existing methods typically learn and update on limited training data, hindering adaptation and generalization to unseen and varying noise conditions.
+Therefore, we propose a multimodal learning method that jointly handles modality-specific and cross-modality noise and enables test-time adaptive updates, thus enhancing robustness to heterogeneous noise and generalization to unseen noise.